Definition of Catafixia

 Cataphixia basically consists of exchanging one object for another regardless of the value of both.
 This type of barter was born in Mexico and has been popularized by a television program.

 SYNONYMS FOR CATAFIXIA

-In an interview with the journalist Adela Micha, “Chabelo” commented that she invented the word when she spoke a language called Mautro.
-She added that this language was the one spoken by Martians.
+In an interview with the journalist Adela Micha, “Chabelo” commented that the word cataphixia was invented when he spoke a language called Mautro.
+He added that this language was the one spoken by the Martians.